Russia Gambling Regulation

 Social Responsibility and Advertising Policies in Russia

-Social ResponsibilitySimilarly to other jurisdictions, authorized gambling operators in Russia can only offer their services to consumers who have reached the age of majority.
+Social ResponsibilitySimilar to other jurisdictions, authorized gambling operators in Russia can offer their services only to consumers who have reached the age of majority.
 The legal gambling age in Russia is 18 years old.
 Operators who organize sports wagering must pay special contributions that go toward the development of professional sports.
-A portion of these proceeds is also used for the funding of local youth and various educational programs.
+A portion of these proceeds is also used to fund local youth initiatives and various educational programs.

 Gambling marketing falls within the scope of Federal Law № 38-FZ on Advertisements.
 Operators can market their services and products in the country, but with certain restrictions.
-For instance, the marketing materials should never target individuals under the legal gambling age.
-The ads shown outside the designated gambling zones cannot feature any images of people or animals.
+For instance, marketing materials should never target individuals under the legal gambling age.
+Ads shown outside the designated gambling zones cannot feature any images of people or animals.

-Additionally, the marketing materials must not portray betting activities as an income source.
-The ads should not leave their targeted audience with the impression winning is a sure thing or downplay the level of financial risk involved.
-Apart from this, there are also restrictions on gambling-related advertisements broadcast on television or radio.
+Additionally, the marketing materials must not portray betting activities as a source of income.
+Ads should not leave their audience with the impression that winning is guaranteed or downplay the financial risk involved.
+Apart from this, there are also restrictions on gambling-related advertisements broadcast on television and radio.

-Such marketing content can air only from 22:00 to 7:00 on the territory of the designated zones.
-Last but not least, operators can advertise during the broadcasts of sporting events, but only on condition their ads comprise 20% or less of all other marketing materials shown during the broadcasts.
+Such marketing content can air only from 22:00 to 7:00 within the designated zones.
+Last but not least, operators can advertise during broadcasts of sporting events, but only if their ads make up 20% or less of all marketing materials shown during the broadcast.

 Anti-Money Laundering Policies and Payment Restrictions

 Anti-Money LaunderingGambling operators in Russia must comply with the provisions of Federal Law № 115-FZ on Counteracting Money Laundering and Terrorist Financing.
-Rosfinmonitoring, the Federal Financial Monitoring Service, observes for compliance with the anti-money laundering (AML) policies in the country.
-The operators must report all suspicious transactions and payments in excess of ₽600,000 to the body.
+Rosfinmonitoring, the Federal Financial Monitoring Service, monitors compliance with the anti-money laundering (AML) policies in the country.
+Operators must report all suspicious transactions and payments in excess of ₽600,000 to the agency.
 This applies to both deposits and payouts.

 Additionally, Rosfinmonitoring maintains a list of individuals and businesses that engage in illegal activities like terrorism, arms trafficking, and money laundering.
-Respectively, the operators must regularly screen all customers to ensure they are not on the list.
-Regular rescreening of the patrons should also be in place.
+Accordingly, operators must regularly screen all customers to ensure they are not on the list.
+Operators should also perform regular rescreening of their patrons.

-Provided that a customer is indeed on the list, the gambling companies must reject their betting action and immediately report them to the monitoring agency.
-All players must undergo obligatory verifications to confirm their identities.
-The operators carry out the verification procedure based on the customers’ identification documents.
+If a customer is indeed on the list, gambling companies must reject their wagers and immediately report them to the monitoring agency.
+All players must undergo mandatory verification to confirm their identities.
+Operators carry out the verification procedure based on the customers’ identification documents.

 Sanctions for Violations of Russian Gambling Laws

 SanctionsOffshore gambling companies that service the local market without authorization are committing a criminal offense.
-Other liable parties that may suffer sanctions include the owners of the establishments where illicit gambling takes place, payment services providers, local and foreign offshore banks.
-The fines for providing landbased premises to illegal gambling operators range from ₽800,000 to ₽1.5 million.
+Other liable parties that may suffer sanctions include the owners of the establishments where illicit gambling takes place, payment service providers, and local or foreign offshore banks.
+The fines for providing land-based premises to illegal gambling operators range from ₽800,000 to ₽1.5 million.
 In cases of repeated offenses, the fiscal penalties might jump to ₽2 million.

 Administrative Fines for Licensed Operators in Violation

-As we already explained, all patrons must undergo obligatory verification.
-Operators who fail to verify customers’ identity risk penalization of up to ₽700,000.
-In the worst-case scenario, the violators will have their operating permits revoked or suspended for a maximum of ninety days.
+As we already explained, all patrons must undergo mandatory verification.
+Operators who fail to verify customers’ identities risk penalties of up to ₽700,000.
+In the worst-case scenario, violators will have their operating permits revoked or suspended for a maximum of ninety days.
 Russian law does not prosecute or sanction nationals who engage in unauthorized gambling activities.

 Conclusion

-ConclusionThe Russian Federation is probably not the best place for gambling mavens who insist on diversity in terms of landbased and online gambling options, at least not legal ones.
-The Russian legislation severely restricts such activities, leaving locals with a bit limited choice of legal betting options.
+ConclusionThe Russian Federation is probably not the best place for gambling mavens who insist on diversity in land-based and online gambling options, at least not legal ones.
+Russian legislation severely restricts such activities, leaving locals with a limited choice of legal betting options.

-Unsurprisingly, this causes many Russian nationals to take their action to remote offshore sites where they can enjoy a broader range of gambling products and services.
-Nonetheless, the number of offshore operators on the local market keeps on shrinking as Russian authorities continue to diligently block their domains.
+Unsurprisingly, this causes many Russian nationals to take their business to remote offshore sites where they can enjoy a broader range of gambling products and services.
+Nonetheless, the number of offshore operators on the local market continues to shrink as Russian authorities diligently block their domains.